2009 Kor Royal Cup

 The 2009 Kor Royal Cup was the 76th Kor Royal Cup, an annual football match contested by the winners and runners-up of the previous season's Thailand Premier League competitions.
-The match was contested at Suphachalasai Stadium, Bangkok, on 1 March 2009, and contested by 2008 Thailand Premier League champions PEA, and Chonburi as the runners-up of the 2008 Thailand Premier League.
+The match was contested at Suphachalasai Stadium, Bangkok, on 1 March 2009, and contested by 2008 Thailand Premier League champions Chonburi, and PEA as the winners of the 2008 Thailand Premier League.
 The game ended in a 1–0 winning for Chonburi – the goal coming from Suree Sukha.